rpsammons6/fooocus-web-docs/src/pages/docs/efficient-prompting.md

 Image Generator is capable of.
 This means that most technicalities are handled by Fooocus itself and not the end user, streamlining and simplifying the process of generating images.

-For example, if you want to generate an image of a cat, you can simply type:
+For example, if you want to generate an image of a dragon, you can simply type:
 ```
 A dragon, snow, moon
 ```